Skip to Content

 Sourdough Discard Brownies

-Make decadent brown butter sourdough discard brownies with a fudgy and moist center and crackly crust.
-Try more sourdough discard recipes, such as sourdough banana muffins and sourdough banana pancakes!
+Whip up decadent sourdough discard brownies with rich brown butter, a fudgy center, and perfectly crackly tops.
+Once you’ve made these, try more sourdough discard recipes like sourdough banana muffins or sourdough banana pancakes!

 What are Brown Butter Brownies?

-Brown butter brownies are a variation of classic brownies made by using brown butter instead of regular butter.
-Brown butter adds a rich and nutty flavor that works perfectly with the rich chocolate used in this recipe.
+Brown butter brownies are a variation of classic brownies made by using caramelized brown butter instead of regular butter.
+Browning the butter beforehand enhances the flavor, adding a rich and nutty taste that pairs perfectly with the chocolate in the brownies.

 • Flour: All-purpose flour is a staple in most pantries.
-You can also use whole wheat flour or gluten-free flour to meet your dietary needs, though I haven’t tested the recipe with those variations.
+You can make the brownies with whole wheat flour or gluten-free flour, though I haven’t tested this recipe with those variations.

-• Butter: You can melt butter and use it as is, but I prefer to brown the butter beforehand for a deep caramelized flavor.
+• Butter: Melt salted butter and use it as is, or brown the butter beforehand for a deeply caramelized flavor.

-• Chocolate: Satisfy your chocolate cravings using different types of chocolate, like unsweetened chocolate bars, chocolate chunks, and semi-sweet chocolate chips for extra fudgy brownies.
+• Chocolate: Satisfy your chocolate cravings using three different types of chocolate—unsweetened chocolate bars, chocolate chunks, and semi-sweet chocolate chips for extra fudgy brownies.

-• Sugar: Sweeten the sourdough discard brownies with white granulated sugar.
-The sugar also give the brownies a soft, fudgy center with a crunchy edge.
+• Sugar: Sweeten the sourdough discard brownies with white granulated sugar to give the brownies a soft, fudgy center with crunchy tops.

-• Salt: Offset the sweetness of the dessert with salt for a perfect balance of flavor.
+• Salt: Offset the sweetness of the dessert with sea salt to balance the flavor.

-• Sourdough Discard: I use unfed, room-temperature sourdough discard to make this recipe.
-If you keep your aged discard (I collect my discard in a separate jar in my fridge, adding to it when I feed my starter) in the refrigerator as I do, remove the jar 30 minutes before you’re ready to prepare the brownies to let the mixture to come to room temperature.
+• Sourdough Discard: Use unfed, room-temperature sourdough discard to make this recipe.
+If you keep your discard in the refrigerator as I do (I collect my discard in a separate jar in my fridge, adding to it when I feed my starter), remove the jar 30 minutes before you’re ready to make the brownies to let the mixture come to room temperature.

 Additions and Substitutions

-• Finish the brownies with cream cheese frosting for brownies, icing sugar, or a sprinkle of flaky sea salt.
+• Add a topping.
+Finish the dessert with a swipe of cream cheese frosting for brownies, sugar icing, or a sprinkle of flaky sea salt.

 How to Make Sourdough Discard Brownies